min2ha/ukwa-site/content/target/71545/index.en.md

   "subject": "Brexit"
 }

-# Migration Advisory Committee: EEA Migration in the UK: final report

 The report provides the MAC’s conclusions and recommendations for the UK’s post-Brexit work immigration system, after the implementation period.